-Control Ref # Foundation's Control Description Test Procedure Test Result 5.01 Logical access to the U.S. Bank system is restricted based upon job responsibilities and supports an effective segregation of duties.
-Inspected a list of users with access to the custodial system to determine whether access to the system is appropriate based on job responsibilities.
+Control Ref # Company's Control Description Test Procedure Test Result 6.01 Logical access to the U.S. Bank system is restricted based upon job responsibilities and supports an effective segregation of duties.
+Inspected a list of users with access to the U.S. Bank system to determine that access to the system is appropriate based on job responsibilities.
 No exceptions noted.
-5.02 Access to the Foundation's systems and network are restricted through Active Directory credentials.
-Inspected password configurations for Active Directory and foundation systems to determine whether access is restricted through Active Directory credentials.
+6.02 Access to the Foundation's systems and network are restricted through Active Directory credentials.
+Inspected password configurations for Active Directory and foundation systems to determine that access is restricted through Active Directory credentials.
 No exceptions noted.
-5.03 Password complexity standards enforce control over access control software passwords.
-Inspected password configurations to determine whether passwords are configured to The LCMS Foundation password policy.
+6.03 Password complexity standards enforce control over access to computer systems Inspected password configurations to determine whether passwords are configured to the Foundation password policy.
 No exceptions noted.
-5.04 A Network Service Request Form is completed when provisioning or deprovisioning employee system access.
-The completion of this form is evidenced in the New Employee/Termination Checklist signed off by the employee's Supervisor.
-Inspected a sample of new hires and terminated employees to determine whether the corresponding New Employee/ Employee Termination checklist was completed, including the task for Network Service Request form, and the checklist was signed off by the employee's Supervisor.
+6.04 A Network Service Request Form is completed when provisioning or deprovisioning employee system access.
+The completion of this form is evidenced in the New Employee / Termination Checklist signed off by the Sr. VP Finance and Administration.
+Inspected a sample of new hires and terminated employees to determine that the corresponding New Employee checklist or Termination checklist was completed, including the task for Network Service Request form, and the checklist was signed off by the Sr. VP Finance and Administration.
+No exceptions noted.
+6.05 An annual review of user access is performed by management.
+Inspected the annual review to determine whether management approved annual review of user access.
+No exceptions noted.
+6.06 Unique user ID and password are required for network access.
+Inspected Active Directory report to determine whether user IDs and passwords are required and unique for network access.
 No exceptions noted.